statsig-io/docs/docs/access-management/sso/okta_sso.md

 ## Requirements

-- You will need to be the `Owner` of the Statsig Project you intend to add SSO with Okta to.
+- You will need to be the `Admin` of the Statsig Organization you intend to add SSO with Okta to.
 - You will need to be the Administrator of the Okta account you want to link.

 ## Supported Features